 Any revenues from efficient portfolio management techniques will be returned to the applicable Sub-Fund and Share Class, minus direct and indirect operational costs.
-70% of the gross revenue returns to the Fund, the remaining 30% are being paid to the lending agent, Aviva Investors Global Services Limited, i.e., a related party to the Management Company.
+80% of the gross revenue returns to the Fund, the remaining 20% are retained by the lending agent, Bank of New York Mellon SA/NV.
 All costs associated with SFTs are covered by the lending agent, other than transactional costs, which are covered by the Fund within their global custody agreement.
-None of the counterparties for SFTs are related parties to the Management Company, except Aviva Investors Global Services Limited, the lending agent.
+None of the counterparties for SFTs are related parties to the Management Company.
 The whole income (without any deduction) received from repurchase and reverse repurchase transactions will be returned to the respective Sub-Fund.

-Securities lending transactions, repurchase and reverse repurchase agreements can carry counterparty risk, operational risk, liquidity risk, custody risk and legal risk, as defined in "Risk Descriptions".
+Securities lending transactions, repurchase and reverse repurchase agreements can carry counterparty risk, operational risk, liquidity risk, custody risk and legal risk, as defined in "Risk Descriptions"

-SFTs concluded with or involving a related party may give rise to the following conflicts of interest:
+SFTs may give rise to the following conflicts of interest:

-• EPM - Stock lending (lending agent vs Fund): A conflict may arise when the lending agent receives financial benefit from stock lending activity.
+• EPM - Stock lending (lending agent vs Fund):

+A conflict may arise when the lending agent receives financial benefit from stock lending activity.